how to deal with haters in life

 2. Only talk to them about work

-Cutting them out of your life entirely is typically not possible at work.
+Cutting them out of your life completely is typically not feasible at work.
 Oftentimes, you will have to work together consistently to clear the tasks at hand.

 That’s why you should only talk to them about work, and nothing else.
 Keep things professional and formal.
-The less information you give them about your personal life, the better since they’ll probably use that as ammunition to hate on you.
+The less information you give them about your personal life, the better since they’ll probably use that as ammunition to hate on you somewhere down the road.

 3. Set clear boundaries